fluttermtl/flutter_chat_workshop/05_setup_layout/instructions.md

 # Step 5: Setup layout

 The main focus of this step is to setup the layout of the application.
-Use the `Placeholder` widget to simulate the components such as chat list and text input.
+Use the `Placeholder` widget to simulate the components, such as chat list and text input.

 ![Setup layout](https://raw.githubusercontent.com/fluttermtl/flutter_chat_workshop/assets/setup_layout.png)

 ---

-## Column and Row

-Flex is a framework for building responsive, accessible, and performant applications.
-This framework is highly used by the web development and have been brought into Flutter layout widget family.
-The two main components of `Flex` are `Column` for vertical layout and `Row` for horizontal layout.
+## Lay out multiple widgets vertically and horizontally (Column and Row)

+One of the most common layout patterns is to arrange widgets vertically or horizontally.
+You can use a `Row` widget to arrange widgets horizontally and a `Column` widget to arrange widgets vertically.

+To create a row or column in Flutter, you add a list of children widgets to a `Row` or `Column` widget.
+In turn, each child can itself be a row or column, and so on.
+The following example shows how it is possible to nest rows or columns inside of rows or columns.

 ```dart
 // Row(